 This early calendar was published by Sir Henry Rawlinson.
 The retired army officer and politician had access to this artifact as a trustee of the British Museum.
 He wrote “All the days are styled “favorable,” an expression which must indicate a pious hope, not a fact, since the words u-hulgala or umu limnu (evil day) are particularly applied to the seventh, fourteenth, nineteenth, twenty-first and twenty-eighth days.
 Such days would seem therefore to have possessed an indeterminate character; though naturally evil or unlucky, they could be made favorable or at least innocuous, provided the rules for their observed were faithfully followed.”

-These two strange reports are from The Babylonian Evil Days in the University of Nebraska Studies Volume 11, Issues 1-2. pages 103-5; Rest Days; A Sociological Study by Hutton Webster.
+These two strange accpunts come to us from The Babylonian Evil Days in the University of Nebraska Studies Volume 11, Issues 1-2. pages 103-5; Rest Days; A Sociological Study by Hutton Webster.
 The implications are that existing artifacts document an ancient Mesopotamian year of twelve months each divided into four weeks of seven days.
 In addition certain days of the month were universally considered unfortunate for advancing most any interest and definitely required precautions in order to be safe.
 These were the “Evil Days.”

 The seventh day of the week plays a significant place in these Babylonian religious observances.
 The Wikipedia article on the Babylonia Calendar states that that Marduk and Ishtar were worshipped on the 7th, Ninlil and Nergal on the 14th, Sin and Shamash on the 21st, and Enki and Mah on the 28th.
 In addition the nineteenth day of every month was considered “the day of anger” and was dedicated to Gula.
 Sacrifices were offered to Ninurta on the 49th day or seven cycles of seven days.
 Most importantly the Full Moon was celebrated each month.